cainweideman/Groninger-Archieven/README.md

 │   ├── prompt.py                # Template for LLM user prompt
 |   └── system_message.py        # Template for LLM system prompt
 |
+├── convert_pdf_to_jpg.py        # Convert PDF to single JPG images
 ├── binarize_images.py           # Preprocess images for OCR
-├── convert_pdf_to_jpg.py        # Convert PDF to single JPG images
+├── ocr.py                       # Performs OCR on images
-├── extract_people.py            # Extract people from OCR data using LLM ├── ocr.py                       # Performs OCR on images
+├── extract_people.py            # Extract people from OCR data using LLM ├── combine_jsons.py             # Combined JSON files in a directory into one JSON file ├── convert_json_to_csv.py       # Converts a JSON file into a CSV file
 |
 ├── README.md                    # Project documentation and instructions
 ├── requirements.txt             # List of required Python libraries